darwino/darwino-documentation/Developer Guide/Important Concepts 2b. Properties.md

 The properties are defined in a manner similar to how [managed beans](Important Concepts 2c.
 Managed Beans.md) are defined, except instead of being in the darwino-beans.xml file, properties are in the darwino.properties file.
 The properties file can be at the same file system paths as the darwino-beans.xml, and can be available through a JNDI call.

 ####Property references in web.xml
-In Darwino, it's possible to reference properties from within the web.xml file.
+It's possible to reference Darwino-related properties, defined within the web.xml file, via the Darwino Application Listener.

 Here, we see a paramater value being extracted from a named property:

 ```
 <context-param>